Adelaide Hills Wine region

 There is an inherent difficulty in compiling this list.
 Many wineries in the region use grapes grown in neighbouring warmer areas as well as their locally grown grapes.
 Conversely, wineries outside the region often use Adelaide Hills grown grapes.
 This interregional transport occurs in most wine growing areas of Australia but it is especially common here where cool and warm regions are separated by just a few kilometres.

-- Amadio Aglianico, Arneis, Barbera, Grenache, Lagrein, Pinot gris, Sagrantino, Sangiovese, Tempranillo
+- Amadio Aglianico, Arneis, Barbera, Lagrein, Montepulciano, Prosecco, Sagrantino, Sangiovese, Tempranillo

 - Between the Vines Tempranillo

-- Bird in Hand Arneis, Gruner Veltliner, Montepulicano, Nero d'Avola, Tempranillo
+- Bird in Hand Arneis, Gruner Veltliner, Montepulciano, Nero d'Avola, Tempranillo

-- BK Wines Gewurztraminer, Pinot gris, Savagnin, Tannat
+- BK Wines Gewurztraminer, Gruner Veltliner, Savagnin, Tannat

 - Bowe Lees Nebbiolo, Tannat